Surya821/Chat-App/README.md

 ## 📬 Contact

 **Created by — Surya Pratap Singh**
-If you like this project, consider giving it a ⭐ on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub & LinkedIn!

 <p align="right">(<a href="#top">⬆️ Back to Top</a>)</p>